emmastotz/project-2/README.md

 ### **BLOCK APP**
-#### A sequelized version of CHZBGR
+#### Access your student schedule for anywhere.

 ##### PROBLEM/SOLUTION
-A time table scheduling App that lets users(students) sign in and choose what time and date they'd like to take a subject, then add it to their calendar.
+A scheduling app that lets users(students) choose their class schedule for the semester.

 ##### BLOCK Overview
 * server.js (Sets up our app to use express and to listen at a port.)